"Music that sparkles and cajoles in its tuneful caressing of the ears." – Fanfare Magazine

 BIO

-Daniel Dorff's flute and piccolo music has entered the repertoire and is frequently performed and recorded worldwide; in the 8 years since its publication, over 40 flutists have shared YouTube performances of his Sonata (Three Lakes).
-Dorff has written 7 commissions for the Philadelphia Orchestra's education department, and the Minnesota Orchestra's Kinder Konzert series has performed his music over 200 times.
+Daniel Dorff's woodwind music has entered the repertoire and is frequently performed and recorded worldwide.
+Over 50 flutists have shared performances of his Sonata (Three Lakes) to YouTube, where there are also over 50 performances each of his In A Deep Funk and Nocturnes for the Nativity.
+Dorff has written 7 commissions for the Philadelphia Orchestra's education department, and the Minnesota Orchestra's Kinder Konzert series has presented his music over 200 times.

-Dorff's works have been presented by Young Audiences (over 1000 opera performances in schools), the Atlanta Opera (60 performances), Baltimore Symphony (32 performances), Pittsburgh Symphony, Louisville Orchestra, Indianapolis Symphony, Detroit Symphony, Aspen Music Festival, Chicago Symphony Radiothon, clarinetists of the Chicago Symphony and Berlin Philharmonic, pianists Jeremy Denk and Marc-André Hamelin, harpist Yolanda Kondonassis of the Cleveland Orchestra, and many of the world's leading flutists.
+Dorff's music has been presented by Young Audiences (over 1000 opera performances in schools), the Atlanta Opera (60 performances), Baltimore Symphony (32 performances), Pittsburgh Symphony, Louisville Orchestra, Indianapolis Symphony, Detroit Symphony, Aspen Music Festival, Chicago Symphony Radiothon, clarinetists of the Chicago Symphony and Berlin Philharmonic, pianists Jeremy Denk and Marc-André Hamelin, and many of the world's leading flutists.
 His orchestral music has been premiered by maestros including Alan Gilbert, Delta David Gier, and Wolfgang Sawallisch.

 Other commissions have come from the South Dakota Symphony, piccolo legends Walfrid Kujala and Sarah Jackson, the Colorado Symphony's Up Close and Musical series, Young Audiences, American Composers Forum, Ithaca College School of Music, and many other soloists and organizations.
 Dorff has also created arrangements for Sir James Galway and pop musicians Keith Emerson and Lisa Loeb.